c8de/arch-linux-knowledge/arch-install-vm.md

    > gnome-tweak-tool\
    > gnome-tweaks (to start as a user other than root)

-## [OPTIONAL] Install Nvidia driver
-1. Check GPU
-   > lspci -k | grep -A 2 -E "(VGA|3D)"
-1. Install driver
-   > pacman -S nvidia nvidia-settings\
-   > reboot (nouveau is blacklisted automatically)

-If problems occur with the display manager (Gnome), try to load the nvidia drivers as early as possible.
-This procedure has to be performed after every nvidia driver upgrade.
-1. nano /etc/mkinitcpio.conf
-   * replace the MODULES=() line with the following
-   * MODULES=(nvidia nvidia_modeset nvidia_uvm nvidia_drm)
-1. mkinitcpio -p linux

 ## [OPTIONAL] Start the bluetooth service
 > systemctl start bluetooth.service\
 > systemctl enable bluetooth.service